BBC Sessions (The Who album)

 BBC Sessions by The Who was released 15 February 2000 on Polydor Records internationally and MCA Records in the U.S. It contains 24 songs and two jingles recorded live at the BBC studios in London.

 With the exception of the jingles being used to bookend the album, and the third track being misplaced, The Who's recordings are presented in chronological order.
 Most of the recordings are for the programmes Top Gear or Saturday Club and were recorded between 24 May 1965 and 10 October 1967.
 Tracks 20-23 were recorded on 14 April 1970 for the Dave Lee Travis Show while tracks 24-25 were recorded on 29 January 1973 for The Old Grey Whistle Test.

 Track listing

-All tracks written by Pete Townshend except where noted.
-Due to publishing restrictions, the American version dropped "Man with the Money" and edited out the few lines from "Spoonful" contained in "Shakin' All Over".
+Due to publishing restrictions, the American version dropped "Man With Money" and edited out the lines from "Spoonful" in the medley with "Shakin' All Over".

-Recording and broadcast details

-Tracks 2, 4, and 5 recorded 24 May 1965, at Aeolian Hall, London.

-Broadcast on Saturday Club, 29 May 1965.

-Produced by Jimmy Grant and Brian Willey.

-Track 3 recorded 15 June 1965, at Aeolian Hall, London.

-Broadcast on Top Gear, 19 June 1965.